 Persian records identify Cyrus as king of Persia when Babylon was captured, after he conquered the Medes eleven years earlier in 550 BC.
 These records also identify a Gubaru (Greek: Gobryas), a Persian, as the governor of the province of Babylon after the Babylonian Empire was defeated.

 Apart from the book of Daniel, only Josephus refers to Darius the Mede.
-Critics therefore regard Darius the Mede as a fictional character, or at the very best a confusion of Cyrus’ third son with the same name – who was not a Mede, but a Persian.
-They propose that this mistake by the second century writer was the result of predictions in Isaiah and Jeremiah that the Medes will conquer Babylon (Jeremiah 51:11; Is.
-13:17; 21:2; Jer.
-51:28).
-They therefore propose that the author of the book of Daniel, contrary to historical evidence, inserted a separate Median empire between the Babylonian and Persian empires, and created the fictitious figure of Darius the Mede to fit this schema.
+Critics, therefore, regard Darius the Mede as a fictional character, or at the very best a confusion of Cyrus’ third son with the same name – who was not a Mede, but a Persian.
+They propose that this mistake by the second-century writer was the result of predictions in Isaiah and Jeremiah that the Medes will conquer Babylon (Jeremiah 51:11; Isa 13:17; 21:2; Jer 51:28).
+They, therefore, propose that the author of Daniel’s prophecy, contrary to historical evidence, inserted a separate Median empire between the Babylonian and Persian empires, and created the fictitious figure of Darius the Mede to fit this schema.

 The fact that this mighty king Darius is not mentioned by non-biblical sources is perhaps the best support the critics have for historical inaccuracies in the book of Daniel.
 But:

-Firstly, it is very unlikely that a second century author would have made the mistake of inserting a Median Empire.
+Firstly, it would have been a very unlikely mistake for a second-century author to insert a Median Empire.
 Such an author must have been of the most educated class and could hardly be expected NOT to be aware of the actual history.
 Ezra 4:5-6 has a listing of the Persian kings, and as Josephus’ work indicates, there were many histories in circulation at the time of the Maccabees which would include information on the Persian Empire.
-We know some of these histories today: Herodotus, Xenophon, Berosus, and even the OT outside of Daniel (Is.
+We know some of these histories today: Herodotus, Xenophon, Berosus, and even the OT outside of Daniel’s prophecy (Is.
 45:1, 2 Chron.
-36.20-3) make it quite clear that Cyrus was the conqueror who took Babylon, and who freed the Jews and other peoples to return to their homes.
-If he did make such an error, it would have been pretty obvious to his contemporaries.
+36.20-3).
+These it clear that Cyrus was the conqueror who took Babylon, and who freed the Jews and other peoples to return to their homes.
+If he did make such a mistake, it would have been pretty obvious to his contemporaries.

 Secondly, it is adequately clear that the book of Daniel always represents the Medes and the Persians as a single empire.
-The “Writing on the Wall” was interpreted as “your kingdom has been divided and given over to the Medes and Persians” (5:28).
-This directly indicates a dual monarchy.
-(See also 6:8, 12, 15, 8:20).
+The “Writing on the Wall” was interpreted as “your kingdom has been divided and given over to the Medes and Persians” (Dan 5:28).
+This explicitly indicates a dual monarchy.
+(See also Dan 6:8, 12, 15, 8:20).
 Daniel never mentions a war, after the defeat of Babylon, between the Medes and the Persians, through which Cyrus became king.
-The author therefore did not think of Darius as king of a separate Median empire.
+The author, therefore, did not think of Darius as king of a separate Median empire.
 His rule must have coincided with that of Cyrus.
 Darius was either another name of Cyrus, or he ruled only in the province of Babylon.

-Thirdly, Darius is never described as king of the Medes, only as king of the Chaldeans (Dan 5:30-1, 9:1), which would be limited to the province of Babylon.
-Darius has also been “made king” and he “received” the kingdom when Babylon was defeated (5:31).
+Thirdly, Daniel’s prophecy never describes Darius as king of the Medes, only as king of the Chaldeans (Dan 5:30-1, 9:1), which would be limited to the province of Babylon.
+Darius has also been “made king” and he “received” the kingdom when Babylon was defeated (Dan 5:31).
 These indicate that Darius was a subordinate ruler.

-A separate article has been published on this website in which it is argued that Darius was the throne name for Ugbaru.
+A separate article has been published on this website (The search for Darius the Mede) in which it is argued that Darius was the throne name for Ugbaru.
 Ugbaru was the general whose troops conquered Babylon for Cyrus.
 He was made regional governor by Cyrus over the province of Babylon.
 He appointed his own supervisors over his dominion, holding the power of life and death over them, but unexpectedly died three weeks after Babylon was captured.
-It is possible that he is not mentioned as Darius in other literature because he ruled only for a very limited period.
+It is possible that he is not mentioned as Darius in other literature because he ruled only for a very short time.

-Daniel uses the term “Chaldeans” for both the ethnic race from which Nebuchadnezzar came (5:30) and as a specialized term for wise men (2:2, 4, etc.).
-Apparently Nebuchadnezzar reserved the positions of wise men for people from his race.
+Daniel uses the term “Chaldeans” for both the ethnic race from which Nebuchadnezzar came (Dan 5:30) and as a specialized term for wise men (Dan 2:2, 4, etc.).
+Apparently, Nebuchadnezzar reserved the positions of wise men for people from his race.
 In this way “Chaldeans” over time became a synonym for “wise men”.
 Critics maintain that the word only attracted this additional specialized meaning much later than the sixth century, but Herodutus (vol. 1, sec 181-183) already in the fifth century BC refers to the priests of Bel as Chaldeans.
-It is therefore not impossible that this term had this meaning in the middle of the sixth century, when Daniel wrote.
+It is therefore not impossible that this term had this meaning in the middle of the sixth century when Daniel wrote.

 Daniel predicts the Greek Empire by name.
 Most liberal and conservative scholars agree that the prophecies in the first 35 verses of Daniel 11 closely resemble the history of the fragmented Greek empire.
 This includes a minutely accurate portrayal of the Seleucid-Ptolemaic wars, which seems to culminate in the reign of the Greek king Antiochus IV.
-According to Daniel itself these prophecies were received more than 300 years in advance of these events.
-However, critical scholarship does not accept that it is possible to predict events centuries later so accurately:
+According to Daniel itself, these prophecies were received more than 300 years in advance of these events.
+However, critical scholarship does not accept that it is possible to predict events centuries in the future so accurately: